SamueleSoraggi/HMMploidy/README.md

 * `-M3` or `--max_minor3_freq`: Set the maximum frequency of fourth most prolific alleles for bases to be included in the calculations.
 Used to determine strengh of confidence on bases being biallelic.
 Default: `0.1`
 * `-dp` or `--min_global_depth`: Set the minimum global depth of a base to be included in calculations.
 All bases with more than this number of reads, after filtering for other conditions mentioned above, across all bases will be included.
 * `-dpInd` or `--min_ind_depth`: Set the minimum depth of a base for each sample to included those in the calculations.
 A locus is not considered if one or more samples have depth lower than the minimum.
 Default: `0`.
+* `-s` or `--random_seed`: Set the random seed to be included in the calculations.
+If not set, every repeat of analysis will give different results.

 ### Output